What Publishers Are Doing To Help During The Coronavirus Pandemic

 Content programming across all imprints:

 Little, Brown Live (at Home)! is a live broadcast featuring members of the Little, Brown team as well as authors and special guests from across Hachette.
 The broadcast is hosted as a ‘casual conversation’ using Crowdcast, encouraging audience participation.
-Topics covered include: cooking, cocktails, reading recommendations, current events and wellness.
+Topics covered include: cooking, cocktails, reading recommendations, current events, wellness and anti-racist reading lists (including recommendations from colleagues across all imprints/divisions).

-Platforms: Hosted on Little, Brown and Voracious’ Facebook pages.
+Platforms: Hosted and Crowdcast on Little, Brown’s Facebook pages.

 This Self-Quarantine Survival Kit from the inspirational publishing imprints at Hachette Nashville (FaithWords, Worthy Books, Ellie Claire, WorthyKids) offers free downloadable content for readers of all ages.
 Readers can find everything from selected book excerpts offering spiritual encouragement to keto recipes, from journaling pages and devotionals to kids activity pages—there’s something for everyone.